mullvad/browser-extension/README.md

 Mullvad Browser Extension requires the following permissions:

 - `management` to be able to recommend third party extensions
-- `privacy` to disable webRTC
+- `privacy` to disable webRTC and check HTTPS-Only status
-- `proxy` to configure and use Mullvad proxy servers
 - `storage` to save preferences
 - `search` to recommend other search engines
-- `tabs` to be able to show proxy settings based on the active tab
 - `*://*.mullvad.net/*` to get proxy servers list and display your connection information (See `Network requests` for details)

+The following permissions are optional, but are needed to use the proxy feature:

+- `proxy` to configure and use Mullvad proxy servers
+- `tabs` to show proxy settings from active tab
 - `<all_urls>` to have granular proxy settings

 _Permissions are automatically accepted when testing the extension._